boazsegev/plezi/websocket chatroom.md

 We can use the :id parameter to collect the nickname.

-the :id is an automatic parameter that Anorexic appended to our path like already explained and it's perfect for our simple needs.
+the :id is an automatic parameter that Plezi appended to our path like already explained and it's perfect for our simple needs.

 We could probably rewrite our route to something like this: `route '/(:id)/(:nickname)', ChatController` (or move the `/people` path out of the controller and use `'/(:nickname)'`)... but why work hard when we don't need to?